Sam Worthington: Legal issues

 On 23 February 2014, Worthington was arrested in New York City for assault, after punching a paparazzo, Sheng Li, who followed Bingle to get a "perfect picture".
+After the incident Worthington claimed that Sheng Li kicked Bingle, and he had to step in.
 Video footage of the incident depicts Worthington referring to Bingle as his "wife", furthering speculation about the pair's marital status.
 Worthington was initially released on a desk appearance ticket, while Li was arrested on charges of reckless endangerment, assault, and harassment.

 On 26 February 2014, Worthington appeared in Manhattan Criminal Court, where he was ordered to stay away from Li for six months.
 The case was adjourned until 8 May 2014, with the actor to face charges of assault in the third degree, attempted assault, and harassment.

 On 1 April 2014, Li blamed Bingle for starting the fight and called for her to be arrested.
 Later that month, Worthington secured a conditional discharge deal on a misdemeanour assault charge, thereby avoiding any jail time, while the charges against Li were dismissed "in the interest of justice".
 Li then filed a $3.7 million civil lawsuit against Worthington, which was settled out of court before going to trial in September 2015.